eeshvardasikcm/shrota-dev/README.md

   - Image converted to lower quality
   - Images added to Shrota app in Android Studio
 - Shrota splash page in Google Play Store for all resolutions
   - Image resized and cropped as screenshots on Google Play Store for marketing purposes
+- Shrota app
+  - shrota-dev file system structure added to shrota-dev 0.0.1 ✅
 - Graha 1.0.0 beta inside Shrota app
   - Graha project management module is essential part of shrota-dev
 - Sandhya dynamic feature